CrazyStuff17/SAML_SP_Test_App/README.md

 3) After successful authentication, you will be redirected back to this application.
 4) Click the "View Claims" button to see the claims received from the Identity Provider.

-# SAML Test Application Certificates
+# SAML Test Application Certificates Sample

 This directory is used to store certificates for SAML authentication.
 The application expects a certificate file named `samlcert.pfx` in this directory.